 - Should be transfused within 2 hours after thawing and run for 15 to 30 minutes once hooked.

 - It is indicated for patients with sepsis or neutropenia.
-In some cases, this is also given for patients who do not respond to massive doses of antibiotics.
+In some cases, this is also given to patients who do not respond to massive doses of antibiotics.

 - Effectiveness of care may be evaluated through monitoring differential counts, and total WBC counts a few hours after transfusion.